Managing the Learning Environment

 Access to Microsoft Office or a unit approved alternative, access to video creation and editing software.

 This subject focusses on creating and maintaining a positive learning framework, developing safe, supportive and accountable learning environments.
-Emphasis will be placed on proactive teacher behaviour in meeting individual student needs, motivating and engaging all learners.
+Emphasis will be placed on proactive teacher behaviour to motivate and engage a diversity of learners.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.